miro2cml/generator/ReadMe.md

 Prerequisite: Java Version 11

-The miro2cml prototype can be started by several means.
+The miro2cml application can be started by several means.
 These would be: Using a StartScript, starting via a Terminal/Command Line Interface or via Docker.
 For the sake of simplicity, it is assumed here that the application is started on the same machine on which it is to be used.

 ### Starter Script (recommended)